gretazella/DRiFT/README.md

 ## Corpus Study

-Per million word frequency is calculated for each word in the corpora.
+Per million word frequency is calculated for each word and compared across corpora to detect candidate keywords based on frequency increase.

-1. scripts/calculate_pmw.py
+1. scripts/detect_candidate_keywords.py

-to be added: candidate words are selected based on word frequencies.

 to be added: bigrams statistics.